gwbres/zynq7-sdr/README.md

 gnuradio
 ------
 This is our gnuradio source block.
+The fpga-src sub folder contains our gnuradio source block. fpga\_qt and fpga\_wbfm demonstrate how to use the fpga-src.
+To install the source block, please check the "help" section of this readme.

 **example** contains some python top blocks, in order to demonstrate the use of the linux drivers and to retrieve the I/Q samples.